sobuz80/react-shopping-cart/README.md

 npm install
 ```

-And run Webpack to watch for code changes and bundle js and scss files:
+And run Webpack to watch for code changes and bundle js and scss files:gg

 ```
 npm start